tompave/fun_with_flags/README.md

 * The ETS cache is enabled by default, but it can be disabled to only use Redis.
 * The ETS cache supports a global TTL, expressed in seconds.
 It defaults to 900s (15 minutes).
 After expiration, flags are re-fetched from Redis.
 This allows multiple nodes to use the same redis, and slowly acquire and cache flags that have been changed by another node.
 * Distributed cache-busting.
 When a flag is persisted in Redis (created or updated), use Redis PubSub to notify all other Elixir nodes.
 When a node receives PubSub message it will reload the local cached copy of the flag.
 A node will ignore messages originated from the node itself (otherwise the originator node would reload the flag too).
+* Actor gates: enable or disable a flag for a specific data structure or primitive value.

 ### To do next

-* Implement other "gates": at least actors and groups.
+* Implement other "gates": at least ~~actors~~ (done) and groups.
+* Add logging with proper error reporting.
 * Add a web GUI, as a plug, ideally in another package.
 * Add some optional randomness to the TTL, so that Redis doesn't get hammered at constant intervals after a server restart.